closeio/best-practices-documentation/README.md

 There are several strategies for keeping your docs up-to-date:

-1. Create a pre-commit hook that will run `best-pracitces write`
+1. Create a pre-commit hook that will run `best-practices write`
-2. Create a pre-commit hook that will run `best-pracitces check`
+2. Create a pre-commit hook that will run `best-practices check`
-3. Create a CI step that will run `best-pracitces check`
+3. Create a CI step that will run `best-practices check`
-4. If you have a documentation system that automatically creates a static documentation site from your docs, you may be able to hook in the `best-pracitces` command as part of that.
+4. If you have a documentation system that automatically creates a static documentation site from your docs, you may be able to hook in the `best-practices` command as part of that.

 ## Customizing Docs Generation